Derbiul Bucureștiului: History

 They also have great performances in club competitions organised by UEFA among other Romanian football team.
-CSA Steaua won the European Cup in 1986, was runner-up in the same competition in 1989 after reaching the semi-finals in 1988.
-In 2006, CSA Steaua reached the semi-finals of the UEFA Cup, by dramatically eliminating Rapid in the quarter-finals.
-Moreover, CSA Steaua won the UEFA Super Cup in 1986 and was defeated in the Intercontinental Cup by River Plate the same year.
+Steaua won the European Cup in 1986, was runner-up in the same competition in 1989 after reaching the semi-finals in 1988.
+In 2006, Steaua and Rapid faced one another in the quarter-finals of the UEFA Cup, Steaua winning over two legs on the away goals rule.
+Moreover, Steaua won the UEFA Super Cup in 1986 and was defeated in the Intercontinental Cup by River Plate the same year.
 On the other hand, Rapid won the Balkans Cup 2 times in a row in 1964 and 1966 and reached the quarter-finals of the UEFA Cup Winners' Cup in 1973.
-Rapid also reached the quarter-finals of the UEFA Cup in 2006, being outpassed by FCSB.
-The conflict between the fans has become even fiercer since then.

-With Dinamo Bucharest's relegation in 2022, the game between FCSB and Rapid quickly attracted the largest audience in modern-day Liga 1.

 The rivalry also extends to other sports.